Frequently Asked Questions (FAQs)

 Are there parent resources available to support student mental and emotional health?

 Our school counselors and student support staff are available to provide telehealth (mental health supports to include counseling).
-Please contact the Central Office for assistance at 804-469-4190.
+Please contact your child’s school counselor for more information.

 How can I talk to my child about his/her concerns over the COVID-19 pandemic?